vEnhance/1802/src/triple.typ

 #exer[
   A ball of radius $R$ is given.
-  A cylindrical hole of radius $a$ (where $0 < a < R$) is drilled through it to get a bead.
+  A cylindrical hole of radius $a$ (where $0 < a < R$) is drilled through the center of the ball to get a bead.
   Compute the volume of the bead in terms of $a$ and $R$.
 ]